constructor21/peal_web_v2/README.md

 Fix post-launch + all the TODOs

-Show markers for all displays in the city
-Locations tab --> google maps ... metrics dashboard that populates different info based on display marker clicked
-    - guard the route

-Explore further data architecture [from the original picture on the small whiteboard]

 Add a cancel subscription button in the billing center --> if they want to cancel have a pop up that says don't cancel, 50% off for the next two months ... button options [save money] [confirm cancelation]